RobPo/Paperino/readme.md

 This library is _**open source**_!

-Created by Robert Poser, Oct 5th 2017, Dresden/Germany.
+Created by Robert Poser, Mar 4th 2018, Dresden/Germany.
 Released under BSD license (3-clause BSD license), check license.md for more information.

 We invested time and resources providing this open source code, please support Paperino and open source hardware @Adafruit and by purchasing this product @Crowdsupply @Watterott @Plasticlogic.